panvalkar1994/chess-react/README.md

 ## disclaimer

-I am downloaded the images of the chess pieces from the internet.
+I have downloaded the images of the chess pieces from the internet.
 I do not own the images.
 I am using them for educational purposes only.